dblume/netflix-dvd-feed/README.md

 # netflix-dvd-feed
 netflix-dvd-feed is a script that scans email from NetFlix and creates an RSS feed for DVDs.
 It should be run as a cronjob.
-It's a replacement for their AtHomeRSS feed.
+It's a replacement for their AtHomeRSS feed, which was discontinued in September 2012.

 ## Getting Started

 1. Forward all your email from Netflix to a new mailbox, say, netflix@yourdomain.com
 2. Rename netflix-dvd-feed.cfg.sample to netflix-dvd-feed.cfg
 3. Customize the variables in netflix-dvd-feed.cfg (More on this below.)
-4. Set up a cronjob that runs the script every day.
+4. Set up a cronjob that runs netflix-dvd-feed every day.
 5. Bob's your uncle.

 ## What It Does